kohkimakimoto/buildsh/README.md

 # Buildsh

-Several script files make it easy to run a script in an isolated docker container for building, testing and deploying softwares.
+Several script files make it easy to run commands in an isolated docker container for building, testing and deploying softwares.

 ## Requirements